techspence/techspence.github.io/_posts/2018-01-01-Anatomy-Lesson-of-a-UPS-Phishing-Email.md

 ![upsphishing.png](/assets/img/upsphishing.png)

-If you were to hover your mouse over the **Track parcel** link inside this email, you would see whats shown in this image.
+If you were to hover your mouse over the **Track parcel** link inside this email, you would see what's shown in this image.

 ![upsphishingurl.png](/assets/img/upsphishingurl.png)